LegenQS/Multi-Source-Transfer-Learning-on-Prediction-of-Commodity-Future-returns/README.md

 Fine tuning pre-trained model on target training dataset significantly outperforms the model obtained without transfer learning in terms of out-of-sample Mean Absolute Error ,Mean Squared Error and backtesting strategy return.
 Results are shown through statistics and plots.

-PS: Our trading strategy is simple.
+Our trading strategy is simple.
 Long the future contract when the model predicts positive.
 Short the future contract when the model predicts negative.
 Everytime when our position has a 5% loss, clear the position immediately and stop trading until tomorrow.

-MAE and MSE improvement WTL compared with WAETL
+MAE and MSE improvement WTL compared with WAETL testing performance

 <img width="579" alt="image" src="https://user-images.githubusercontent.com/93000888/167306103-2f1d1d4a-1633-4641-ad5e-1cf58b360b15.png">